John F. Kennedy assassination conspiracy theories: Background

-After Oswald's death, FBI Director J. Edgar Hoover wrote a memo detailing that the Dallas Police would not have had enough evidence against Oswald without the FBI's information.
+After Oswald's death, FBI director J. Edgar Hoover wrote a memo detailing that the Dallas Police would not have had enough evidence against Oswald without the FBI's information.
 He then wrote: "The thing I am concerned about, and so is [Deputy Attorney General] Mr. Katzenbach, is having something issued so we can convince the public that Oswald is the real assassin."
 Top government and intelligence officials were also finding that, according to CIA intercepts, someone had impersonated Oswald in phone calls and visits made to the Soviet and Cuban embassies in Mexico City several weeks before the assassination.
-Over the next 40 years this became one of the CIA's most closely guarded secrets on the Oswald case.
+Over the next 40 years, this became one of the CIA's most closely guarded secrets on the Oswald case.
 A CIA career agency officer, Anne Goodpasture, admitted in sworn testimony that she had disseminated the tapes of these phone calls herself.
 She had earlier denied to congressional investigators in 1970 that she had any knowledge of recordings of Oswald's phone calls.

-On November 23, 1963, the day after the assassination, FBI Director J. Edgar Hoover's preliminary analysis of the assassination included the following:
+On November 23, 1963, the day after the assassination, Hoover's preliminary analysis of the assassination included the following:

-The Central Intelligence Agency advised that on October 1st, 1963, an extremely sensitive source had reported that an individual identifying himself as Lee Oswald contacted the Soviet Embassy in Mexico City inquiring as to any messages.
-Special agents of this Bureau, who have conversed with Oswald in Dallas, Texas, have observed photographs of the individual referred to above and have listened to a recording of his voice.
-These special agents are of the opinion that the referred-to individual was not Lee Harvey Oswald.